China Council for the Promotion of Peaceful National Reunification

-The China Council for the Promotion of Peaceful National Reunification (CCPPNR) is an umbrella organization, founded in 1988, by the United Front Work Department of the Chinese Communist Party (CCP) to promote unification between mainland China and Taiwan on terms defined solely by the People's Republic of China.
+The China Council for the Promotion of Peaceful National Reunification (CCPPNR) is an umbrella organization, founded in 1988, by the United Front Work Department (UFWD) of the Central Committee of the Chinese Communist Party (CCP) to promote unification between mainland China and Taiwan on terms defined solely by the People's Republic of China (PRC).
 Unification is couched in a one country, two systems framework, though critics categorize it as annexation.
 According to scholar Anne-Marie Brady, in addition to promoting unification, "the organization also engages in a range of activities which support Chinese foreign policy goals, including block-voting and fund-raising for ethnic Chinese political candidates who agree to support their organization's agenda."
 The main council oversees over 200 chapters in multiple countries.

 The group holds an annual Overseas Chinese World Conference for Promoting Peaceful Reunification of China.
 This event has been held in multiple countries and is coordinated by local councils and other front organizations linked to the United Front Work Department.
+The council is currently presided by Wang Huning, chairman of the Chinese People's Political Consultative Conference, with UFWD head Shi Taifeng as its executive vice president.

+History

+The council was set up in 1988 by paramount leader Deng Xiaoping and the CCP's United Front Work Department.

-The council is chaired by Wang Yang and its vice-chair is You Quan.
+The council was previously chaired by Wang Yang and vice chair You Quan.
+On 11 September 2023, Chinese People's Political Consultative Conference (CPPCC) chairman Wang Huning was elected as the president of the council.

+Functions

+The council is a united front organization, designed to promote unification with Taiwan, coming under the purview of the United Front Work Department.
+It is led by a president, elected at a plenary meeting of the council; though not required by law, the CCPPNR is usually led by the chairman of the CPPCC while the head of the United Front Work Department serves as its executive vice president.

+According to scholar Anne-Marie Brady, in addition to promoting unification, "the organization also engages in a range of activities which support Chinese foreign policy goals, including block-voting and fund-raising for ethnic Chinese political candidates who agree to support their organization's agenda."
+Scholars and observers have noted that the council and its events are part of the political influence agenda of the CCP and that Taiwan has never been under the control of the PRC.

 Branches

+The council's main body oversees more than 200 chapters in multiple countries.
+As of 2019, the council had chapters in at least 91 countries, as well as five transnational chapters.